ucsc-ospo/ucsc-ospo.github.io/content/authors/aliciaem/_index.md

 - Summer of Reproducibility Students
 ---

 Alicia is a Graduate Research Assistant at the University of Missouri, Columbia - USA.
 She pursued her master’s as a Fulbright Scholar, and is currently working towards her PhD in Computer Science.
+Her research interests include, cloud computing, drone video analytics, simulation, and emulation environments, and zero trust paradigm.